clloret/days/README.md

 - Room: Use of the Room library for local data storage.
 - RxJava 2: Use of the RxJava2 library for reactive programming.
 - Material Design: Implementation of Google's Material Design style.
-- Unit testing: Init tests have been implemented to check the correct functioning of the application.
+- Unit testing: Unit tests have been implemented to check the correct functioning of the application.
 Using the Robolectric, Mockito and Mockwebserver libraries to avoid dependencies.
 - Dagger 2: Implementation of dependency injection using Dagger 2.

 ## Screenshots